Bears see all 3 coordinators go on COVID-19 list

 Collins has served as a starter for most of this season after Chris Carson was lost to a season-ending neck injury in Week 4.
 But Collins has played through several ailments.

 — Cleveland tight end David Njoku was activated from the COVID-19 list, adding a playmaker heading into Saturday’s game against Las Vegas.
 On Wednesday, the virus shelved coach Kevin Stefanski and quarterback Baker Mayfield, whose status for this week remains in question.
-The Browns have 17 players, including 10 starters, on the COVID-19 list.
+The Browns had 17 players, including 10 starters, on the COVID-19 list and are placing safety Ronnie Harrison there.
+Starting safety James Johnson III and nickel back Troy Hill both tested positive on Wednesday and rookie cornerback Greg Newsome II has been ruled out with a concussion.

+— Saints coach Sean Payton returned to practice on Thursday after staying home on Wednesday, when the team said the coach was “under the weather,” but had tested negative for COVID-19.

+Payton had participated in a conference call with reporters on Wednesday morning without mentioning he’d be missing practice later that day.
+The Saints said Payton worked from home and participated in meetings via videoconference on Wednesday before returning to team headquarters on Thursday.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL